Richajain02/richajain_bitsom_ba_2511757_part2_kpi_experiment/outputs/recommendation_memo.md

 The final recommendation will be based on comparison of Control and Treatment groups, statistical significance testing, and review of all guardrail metrics before approving a full rollout.

+## North Star Metrics

+North Star Metric: Paid Conversion Rate (converted_to_paid).

+This metric was selected because it directly measures the campaign's impact on subscription growth and revenue generation.
+Supporting metrics and guardrail metrics were also evaluated to ensure that conversion improvements did not negatively affect user experience.